Skip to contents

 Details

-By mapping data onto the input graph, SEMml() creates a set of nodewise-based models based on the directed links, i.e., a set of edges pointing in the same direction, between two nodes in the input graph that are causally relevant to each other.
-The mediator or sink variables can be characterized in detail as functions of their parents.
-An ML model (sem, tree, rf, xgb, nn, dnn) can then be fitted to each variable with non-zero inbound connectivity.
-With R representing the number of mediators and sink nodes in the network, the model fitting process is performed equation-by-equation (r=1,...,R) times.
+By mapping data onto the input graph, SEMml() creates a set of nodewise models based on the directed links, i.e., a set of edges pointing in the same direction, between two nodes in the input graph that are causally relevant to each other.
+The mediator or sink variables are defined as functions of their parents.
+Then, an ML model (sem, tree, rf, xgb) can be fitted to each variable with non-zero inbound connectivity.
+The model fitting process is performed equation-by-equation (r=1,...,R) times, where R represents the number of mediators and sink nodes in the input graph.

-If boot != 0, the function will implement the cheap bootstrapping proposed by Lam (2002) to generate uncertainties, i.e. 90 for ML parameters.
+If boot != 0, the function will implement the cheap bootstrapping proposed by Lam (2002) to generate uncertainties (i.e., bootstrap 90%CIs) for ML parameters.
 Bootstrapping can be enabled by setting a small number (1 to 10) of bootstrap samples.
 Note, however, that the computation can be time-consuming for massive MLs, even with cheap bootstrapping!

 References